 - Read the full ingredients list.
 Look for any gelatin listed without a halal source designation — this is a common red flag in collagen-containing products.

-Simply Halal Collagen Bovine is certified by the Islamic Services of America (ISA), sourced from grass-fed pasture-raised cattle, processed without alcohol-based solvents, and free from fillers, maltodextrin, and artificial additives.
-It delivers 16g of hydrolyzed Type I and III collagen per serving — above the clinical dose used in research trials.
+Simply Halal Collagen Bovine is halal certified at every stage of manufacturing and production by the Islamic Services of America (ISA), sourced from grass-fed pasture-raised cattle in South America, non-GMO, made with organic ingredients, processed without alcohol-based solvents, and free from fillers, maltodextrin, and artificial additives.
+It delivers 16g of hydrolyzed Type I and III collagen per serving, above the clinical dose used in research trials.

 Simply Halal is different.
 Chef Maher Fawaz travelled to South America to personally verify the sourcing, spent three years developing the formulas through 160+ lab tests, and built every recipe from scratch.
 This is not a bag with a sticker on it.
-This is a food company that happened to create a supplement — and that difference is in every scoop.
+This is a food company that hand-curated a supplement and that difference is in every scoop.
 Read the full story on our Our Story page.

 Ready to Try the Only Chef-Crafted, Not Private Label, Trusted Halal Collagen?

-Hydrolyzed Type I & III peptides — absorbs in 60 min — ISA certified — zero fillers
+Hydrolyzed Type I & III peptides · ISA certified · Zero fillers · Free shipping on orders over $99

 16g per serving · Grass-fed · No maltodextrin · No MSG · Chef-crafted by Master Chef Maher Fawaz

-Or explore the Wellness Bundle — collagen + bone broth together
+Or explore the Halal Wellness Bundle, collagen + bone broth together

 The product range includes three options designed for different preferences and goals: